 Not too long ago, you may not have thought twice about performing these home repairs yourself in your spare time.
 But with the onset of vision loss, such tasks may seem harder and less safe.
 It's natural to feel unsure about acting as your own handyman, or woman.

-It may surprise you to learn that a great many people with limited vision (or no vision at all) regularly complete such tasks safely and successfully, often without any assistance or special training.
+It may surprise you to learn that a great many people who are blind or visually impaired regularly complete such tasks safely and successfully, often without any assistance or special training.
 What's required are some basic skills and the right tools, backed up by good measures of self-confidence and persistence.

 This section was designed with these needs in mind.
 Take things a step at a time and before long you'll be ready to tackle many of the most common household repair jobs.
 Remember, even if you ultimately turn a repair job over to someone else, it's always better to know about what should be done and how to go about it.
 That knowledge puts you in charge.